covid-19-sds/covid-19-sds.github.io/index.md

 <br>

-In the next chart, we can see that social distancing is adopted by 50% of the population and school closures are effective.
-The result of this strategy is that the epidemic is delayed even longer with less intense peaks.
-It is effective on flattening the curve but the probability of a second outbreak is still high.
+In the next chart, we can see the effect a 50% adoption of social distancing and school closures.
+The result of this strategy is that the first peak of the epidemic is not too large, but as soon as the restrictions are lifted there could be a second outbreak.
+In this case the second peak is smaller due to the reduction of susceptible individuals after the first peak.

 <br>